ahdinosaur/bitcoin101/src/slides/infrastructure/accept.md

 There are no fees for accepting Bitcoin, plus no chargebacks.

-There are even services that allow merchants to accept bitcoin as fiat:
+There are even services that allow merchants to accept bitcoin but receive fiat:

 - [BitPay](https://bitpay.com)
 - [BitPagos](https://www.bitpagos.net)